 “Each box weighs about 40 pounds, and they each loaded five boxes on a bicycle,” Josh said.
 “That’s how they’re getting them back to their villages.”

-Every time a shipment of food arrived, these pastors got on their bikes and pedaled the dusty miles to reach the shipping container.
+Every time a food shipment arrived, these pastors got on their bikes and pedaled the dusty miles to reach the shipping container.
 But that was nothing compared to the return trip.
-Their bicycles loaded down with the cumbersome boxes, the men found the ride home much slower and more exhausting.
+The men found the ride home much slower and more exhausting with their bicycles loaded down with cumbersome boxes.

 Covering over 1,000 square miles, Lake Kivu is one of Africa’s largest lakes.
-The remote Ishwa Island sits isolated in its southern tip.
+The remote Ishwa Island sits isolated at its southern tip.
 The island is home to thousands of Rwandans, most of whom suffer from extreme poverty and malnutrition.
-So our partner and his fellow pastors and teachers knew they couldn’t let the isolation stop them from reaching out to the people in need there.
+Our partner and their fellow pastors and teachers knew they couldn’t let the isolation stop them from reaching out to the people in need.

 As their boat sliced through the water, the pastors and teachers began to watch and listen.
-Finally, they heard it — singing.
-Waiting on the shoreline was a group of men, women, and small children.
+A group of men, women and small children was waiting on the shoreline.
 They ran down the shore, shouting and singing and welcoming the boat … grateful for the gift of food that would help save their lives.

-The journey did not stop once the boat hit the shore.
-To reach their homes, the villagers who greeted the boat had to walk up a very steep hill.
+The journey didn’t stop once the boat hit the shore.
+The villagers who greeted the boat had to walk up a very steep hill to reach their homes.
 One by one, they grabbed as many boxes of food as they could carry.
 Then, balancing the boxes on their heads, they began the trek home.

 But when they reached their village, their reward was waiting.
 Gathered was a group of hungry but happy children — ready to eat.

 Communities like Ishwa Island are located all around the world.
 And residents are willing to do whatever it takes to get food, medical equipment, and other resources.
-They are desperate, but you can meet them where they are by volunteering to help pack the supplies they need in our warehouse or by giving to help ship that emergency relief.
+They are desperate, but you can meet them where they are by helping ship emergency relief.

 The journey begins with you … a compassionate person who wants to help.
-Your involvement means a container of aid will arrive overseas so it can then be distributed— whether by bicycle, boat, or boda boda — to people who are struggling.
+Your gift will help cover the cost to ship a container of aid overseas so it can then be distributed— either by bicycle, boat, or boda boda — to people who are struggling.

-You can help send boxes of food to fill canoes and bicycles in Rwanda … shipments of medical equipment and hygiene kits to be distributed out of old trucks in Syria … and blankets and clothing to be carried one by one to families in need.
+That means your $30 will ship $480 worth of supplies donated by corporate partners and grants.
+You can help send boxes of food to fill canoes and bicycles in Rwanda … shipments of medical equipment and hygiene kits to be distributed out of old trucks in Guatemala … and blankets and clothing to be carried one by one to families in need.

-But you don’t just help ship physical aid … supplies are often distributed by pastors and other believers, just like on Ishwa Island.
+But your gift doesn’t just help ship physical aid … supplies are often distributed by pastors and other believers, just like on Ishwa Island.
 By meeting physical needs, you open the door for these men and women to share the Gospel.

-Right now, our warehouse is full of items ready to package and ship.
+Right now, our warehouse is full of items ready to ship.
 These supplies are ready to travel by boat, by truck, by bicycle, or by foot to reach people who are sick and starving.
 The only thing missing is you.
-Will you go the distance and volunteer or give to help ship medical supplies, food, and more to people who are dying?
+Will you go the distance and give $30 to help ship medical supplies, food, and more to people who are dying?